luisarizmendi/rhde-aap-gitops-demo/docs/lab-deployment.md

-Also prepare the variables in the `playbooks/main.yml` playbook.
+Also prepare the variables in the `playbooks/main.yml` playbook choosing the system architecture, Microshift release, user and passwords, etc...

 ```yaml